 Top Things to Do in Perugia

 There are a lot of different things to do in Perugia.
-If you’re going to stick to the historic center for convenience, definitely walk off the beaten path and check it out.
-When you’re there, here are some of the top things to do.
+If you stick to the historic center for convenience, walk off the beaten path and check it out.
+Here are some of the top things to do when you’re there.

 Enjoy the Chocolate

 As mentioned, there are a lot of different chocolate shops.
 But my favorite by far is Baci.
-It’s worth going in to visit and you are guaranteed to leave with some.
+It’s worth visiting, and you are guaranteed to leave with some.
 Their best-known chocolates are dark chocolate with a milk chocolate hazelnut center with a hazelnut.
-But, they have many options to choose.
+But they have many options to choose from.

 Don’t hesitate to do a taste test to compare the various chocolate shops.
 Or enjoy some gelato.
-There’s a great place not far from where you first enter the town center area towards one end.
+There’s a great place near where you first enter the town center area towards one end.

 Fontana Maggiore and Piazza IV Novembre

-Fontana Maggiore is a beautiful 13th-century fountain with reliefs by master Tuscan stone-carvers Giovanni and Nicola Pisano.
-The square is the central square of the city and is the social and political square of the community, dating back to Roman times.
+Fontana Maggiore is a beautiful 13th-century fountain with reliefs by master Tuscan stone carvers Giovanni and Nicola Pisano.
+The square is the city’s central square and the social and political square of the community, dating back to Roman times.